jethrokuan/blog/content/posts/capturing_inbox.md

 > Your brain is for having ideas, not storing them -- David Allen

 The inbox is where everything begins.
-Every article, every thought, every assignment first ends up in the inbox.
-Because the inbox is so key to the process, it is important that it is easy to add items into the inbox, and equally easy to process them.
+Every article, thought and assignment starts from the inbox.
+Because the inbox is so crucial to the workflow, it is important that the process of adding and processing items is as frictionless as possible.
 The inbox is all about trust.
 Trust that you everything you will need to think about is captured somewhere.
 This allows you to give your 100% for the current task.

 Tasks pile up quickly, and arrive whenever they please, more often than not while we are in the middle of something.
-It is important that we are able to file these tasks away quickly, and keep our attention on the current task.
+The inbox is designed such that I am able to file these tasks away in a snap, and keep my attention on the current task.

 ## Capturing Items Manually {#capturing-items-manually}